Configuration

 The catalog is community-driven.
 Want to add an app?
 Open a PR on GitHub.
 Support for custom catalogs from other sources is coming soon.

-All user-facing strings live in a JSON localization file, not in the YAML template.
-The YAML defines structure and behavior — variable sources, input types, health check commands, notice element types.
-The JSON provides presentation — display names, descriptions, option labels, notice titles.
+Lawn separates structure from presentation.
+The YAML template defines behavior — variable sources, input types, health check commands, notice element types.
+A companion JSON file provides all user-facing strings — display names, descriptions, option labels, and notice titles.

 File Location